Inuyasha the Movie: Affections Touching Across Time: Plot

-Half-demon Inuyasha's late dog-demon father Toga defeated a powerful Chinese moth yōkai, named Hyōga two centuries ago, but a Shikon Jewel fragment has freed his son, Menōmaru, who seeks to avenge his father's death and free the tremendously infinite power and strength of his father sealed away with him.
+Half-demon Inuyasha's late demon father Toga defeated a powerful Chinese moth yōkai, Hyōga, two centuries ago, but a Shikon Jewel fragment has freed his son, Menōmaru, who seeks to avenge his father's death and free the tremendously infinite power and strength of his father sealed away with him.

-In the present of Feudal-era Japan, Inuyasha, and his friends, Kagome, monk Miroku, demon slayer Sango and fox demon Shippo, have just finished killing a scorpion demon.
+In the present of Feudal-era Japan, Inuyasha and his friends, Kagome, monk Miroku, demon slayer Sango and fox demon Shippo, defeat a scorpion demon.
 Miroku and Sango split up from the group after Sango's faithful nekomata companion Kirara mysteriously runs off, leading them to Menōmaru's cave.
-Menōmaru and his female minions, Ruri and Hari, begin battling Miroku and Sango, during which Ruri copies Miroku's Wind Tunnel and Hari cursing Kirara, to follow Hari as her leader.
-Eventually, Menōmaru curses Kagome with a mind control shell via her forehead so that she could turn against Inuyasha.
+Menōmaru and his female minions, Ruri and Hari, face off against Miroku and Sango.
+Ruri copies Miroku's Wind Tunnel, and Hari curses Kirara to follow Hari as her leader.
+Menōmaru mind-controls Kagome to turn against Inuyasha.

-After the heroes are pushed away by a blast from Menōmaru and further split up, Menōmaru succeeds in accessing the demonic power of his predecessors, sealed away by Inuyasha's father, becoming a new, more powerful Hyōga, and begins to change the essence of time and space by absorbing the souls of countless people to fully merge himself with his family's demonic energy.
-Menōmaru's mind-control curse on Kagome possesses her, and she is forced to pursue and kill Inuyasha, who notices her wearing Kikyo's style of clothing.
-After realizing what Menōmaru did to her and choosing to face the controlled Kagome at the Sacred Tree, she shoots him with a sacred arrow in the same manner that Kikyo had done.
-Kagome regains control of herself and mourns of her actions, during which Kikyo appears and forces Kagome to return to her own time.
+After the heroes are pushed away by a blast from Menōmaru and split up, Menōmaru succeeds in accessing the demonic power of his predecessors, sealed away by Inuyasha's father.
+He becomes a new, more powerful Hyōga, and begins to change the essence of time and space by absorbing the souls of countless people to fully merge himself with his family's demonic energy.

+Menōmaru's mind-control curse on Kagome possesses her, and she is forced to pursue and kill Inuyasha, who recognizes her wearing the same style of clothing as Kikyo, his former lover.
+After realizing what Menōmaru did to her and choosing to face the controlled Kagome at the Sacred Tree, she shoots him with a sacred arrow.
+Kagome regains control of herself in anguish over Inuyasha, during which Kikyo appears and forces Kagome to return to her own time.

-Back in the present, Kagome walks out to see her family shrine, and the rest of Tokyo covered in snow caused by Menōmaru's curse.
+Back in the present, Kagome finds her family shrine and the rest of Tokyo covered in snow caused by Menōmaru's curse.
 She goes to the tree that Inuyasha was sealed to, realizing that without a way back to Feudal Japan, that she can never see him again.
 She places her hand on the tree and discovers that she and Inuyasha are emotionally connected to each other through the tree and can talk to each other through thoughts.
 After Inuyasha pleads with her to return to the Feudal era, Kagome retrieves a piece of Kikyo's sacred arrow from the tree and shoots it into the well.
 She returns to the Feudal era to find Inuyasha reawakened, thanks to Shippo, Myoga and Kaede.

 Deciding to face off Menōmaru and his minions alone, Miroku defeats Ruri in a duel with their wind tunnels, and Sango brings Kirara back to her senses, allowing them to defeat Hari.
 They join Inuyasha, Kagome and Shippo in a last stand against Menōmaru.
 Inuyasha combines the Backlash Wave with Kagome's sacred arrow to kill Hyōga.